cliffano/sendman/README.md

 Sendman is a CLI tool for sending files to a remote server.

-This is handy when you want to use a configuration file to define the remote server host, port, username, password, local path, and remote path of the files you want to send.
+This is handy when you want to use a configuration file to define the remote server host, port, username, password, local path, and remote path of the files you want to send via FTP or SCP.

 Installation
 ------------